persevie/statemanjs/README.md

 # Introduction

-Statemanjs is a framework-agnostic library for creating and managing the state of your JavaScript and NodeJS applications.
+Statemanjs is a framework-agnostic library for managing state in JavaScript and NodeJS applications.

 Key features:

--   High performance: Statemanjs is designed to be fast and efficient, especially in large or complex applications.
+- **High Performance:** Statemanjs is built for speed and efficiency, particularly in large or complex applications.
+Recent updates have further optimized state management and subscription handling, ensuring top-tier performance.
--   Reliability: The library's strict API, read-only state links and reliance on mutability ensure that state changes are reliable and secure.
+- **Reliability:** With a strict API, immutable state management, and enhanced error handling, Statemanjs ensures that state changes are both reliable and secure.
--   Clear API: Statemanjs has a clear and easy-to-use API, with methods for creating, updating, and subscribing to state changes.
+- **Flexible API:** Statemanjs offers a clear, user-friendly API, now expanded with custom comparators, advanced subscription options, and enhanced computed state management.
+These additions make the library even more powerful and adaptable.
--   Support for any data type as a state: Statemanjs can handle any data type as a state, including primitives, complex objects, and multidimensional arrays.
+- **Versatile State Support:** Statemanjs can manage any data type as state, including primitives, complex objects, and multidimensional arrays, offering great versatility.
--   Framework-agnostic: Statemanjs can be used on its own without any additional packages, but it also has additional packages available for popular front-end frameworks such as React, Vue and Svelte.
+- **Framework-Agnostic:** While Statemanjs works independently, it also has packages available for popular front-end frameworks such as React, Vue, and Svelte, making it easy to integrate into a wide range of projects.
--   TypeScript support: Statemanjs is written in TypeScript, which means it has excellent support for type checking and type inference.
+- **TypeScript-Ready:** Written in TypeScript, Statemanjs provides excellent type checking and inference, ensuring robustness and ease of integration into TypeScript projects.
--   Small size: Statemanjs has a tiny size of only less than 100KB, making it easy to include in your project without being too big.
+- **Lightweight:** Despite its power, Statemanjs remains lightweight, with a bundle size of just 11.9 kB minified (3.1 kB minified and gzipped), keeping your project lean.

+These features make Statemanjs a compelling choice for state management in modern JavaScript and TypeScript applications, combining performance, flexibility, and ease of use.

 # API